JupyterLab notebooks have a safety feature which prevents you from deleting a folder if it is not empty. You may have hit an error stating:

-In the following example, we will delete the 'asdf' folder contained in the /examples/getting-started folder.
+In the following example, we will delete the 'asdf' directory.

-- Navigate to the directory above the folder you wish to delete.
+- Navigate to the directory above the folder you wish to delete using the

-lscommand to verify that the folder I was looking to delete was in that directory.
+lscommand to verify that the folder we are trying to delete is in that directory.

 -fmeans force which means you won't get asked about every file/folder below the directory you are trying to delete.

-- To verify you've deleted the folder, you can run
+- To verify the folder is deleted, you can run

 - The folder will disappear from the navigation panel on the left shortly.